LesleyForsyth/FLSIT735/Course-2/Week1/10-authentication-factors.md

 A proper authentication factor, or a combination of various factors, ought to satisfy three main requirements:

 * *Uniqueness*: no other person, entity, or process should share the same attribute values.
-Otherwise
 * *Forgery resistance*: it must be difficult to reproduce, otherwise the uniqueness property would be violated.
 * *Verifiable*: this is a trivial functional requirement.